LibertyDSNP/spec/pages/DSNP/BatchPublications.md

 Implementations MUST have publicly discoverable Batch Publications.

-### Correctness
+### Validity

-Implementations MUST be able to validate the correctness of the Parquet file.
+Implementations MUST be able to validate the Parquet file contents.
+Validity MUST be immutable.

 ### Historical

 Implementations MUST retain proof of existence of a Batch Publication.

+### Transparent Chain of Delegation

+All Announcements in a Batch file MUST be able to be proven to be from or have a chain of delegation to the publisher of the Batch.

 ## File Requirements